bagder/daniel.haxx.se/about.md

 The QUIC working group was formed in IETF during late 2016 and I joined the mailing list and subscribed to the GitHub repository at once to keep track of and possibly participate in the development.

+## CDN

+At times my blog posts would get large volumes of visitors which caused us problems when the webserver would get on its knees due to the intense traffic and load.
+Since the same server hosted several other sites, it was a nuisance.

+In May 2017, my personal blog as well as the curl website was switched over to get fronted by Fastly's CDN network.
+Suddenly almost all traffic was taken off my own server and the instabilities were gone.

 ## US issues